-From inception through March 31, 2019, our entire activity had been related to our formation and the preparation for the Initial Public Offering, which was consummated on April 8, 2019.
-Since the Initial Public Offering, our activity has been limited to the search for a prospective initial Business Combination.
+Our entire activity since November 6, 2018 (inception) through June 30, 2019 was in preparation for the Initial Public Offering, and since the Initial Public Offering, our activity has been limited to the search for a prospective initial Business Combination.
 We will not generate any operating revenues until the closing and completion of our initial Business Combination.
-We will generate non-operating income in the form of interest income on cash and cash equivalents held after the Initial Public Offering.
-We expect to incur increased expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses in connection with completing a Business Combination.
+We generate non-operating income in the form of investment income on investments held in the Trust Account after the Initial Public Offering.
+We are incurring expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses in connection with completing a Business Combination.

-For the three months ended March 31, 2019, we had net loss of approximately \$14,000, which consisted solely of general and administrative expenses.
+For the three months ended June 30, 2019, we had net income of approximately \$1.64 million, which consisted of approximately \$1.8 million in gain on marketable securities, dividends and interest held in Trust Account, offset by approximately \$120,000 in general and administrative expenses.